PLoizidou/PCBS_Emotional_Memory/README.md

 2. Set up the loading of the data into the workspace and turn them into data that can be read by python.
 3. Replicate Figure 2C: plot the firing rates of the first type of cells against the second.
 To do so I need to
       - compute the firing rates for each cell for each of the periods: REM and NREM
-      - compute firing rate distribution for each type of cell
+      - compute firing rate distribution for each type of cell during each state.

-The most important question is whether any of the findings can be replicated with only a fraction of raw data.

 ## Data
 The data were acquired from: https://crcns.org/data-sets/hc

+## To do
+- An obvious limitation of this project is the inability to allow the user to run the script eithout needing to download the data even though they are publicly available.
+-